- Depending on the type and size of system, air-to-air heat pumps cost between £2,400 and £8,800

 Air source heat pumps require new radiators if existing ones aren’t big enough, and new pipework to carry heated water around, making them more expensive to install.

-If you’d rather get an estimate for an air source heat pump, check out our air source heat pump cost calculator.
+If you’d rather get an estimate for an air source heat pump, check out our heat pump cost calculator.

-Is your home suitable for an air-to-air heat pump?
+Is my home suitable for an air-to-air heat pump?

 They spread warmth through smaller rooms more quickly and for longer, as heat dissipates faster in larger rooms.

 As air-to-air heat pumps don’t heat water, they’re not suitable for a full boiler replacement.
-If you want to heat your water, you will need to find an alternative.
+If you want to heat your water, you’ll need to keep or install a dedicated boiler, hot water cylinder or, of course, solar water heater.

 If you want to avoid a gas boiler, you can get a hot water cylinder powered by an electric immersion heater, or a heat pump hot water heater.